 The Survey of English Place-Names

-The Survey of English Place‑Names is the principle project of the EPNS.
+The Survey of English Place‑Names is the principal project of the EPNS.
 The survey aims to examine the origins and development of all English place-names.

-The published work is arranged by historic counties: the first volume, covering Buckinghamshire, appeared in 1925; the most recent, volume 89 dealing with part of Shropshire, appeared in 2012.
+The Survey is arranged by historic counties: the first volume, covering Buckinghamshire, appeared in 1925; the most recent, volume 91 dealing with part of Leicestershire, appeared in 2016.

-From the beginning the Survey has received the generous support of the British Academy and, latterly, the Arts and Humanities Research Council.
-A current 5-year project, Perceptions of Place, is funded by the AHRC and will see the publication of further volumes on parts of Shropshire, Durham, Leicestershire, Lincolnshire and Kent.
+From the beginning the Survey has received the generous support of the British Academy and, latterly, the Arts and Humanities Research Council (AHRC).

 The Survey is the principal research project of the English Place‑Name Society.